trisulnsm/dinodoc/trisuldocs/docs/ipdr/ipdrui.md

 ## Pagination

 The pagination feature bar is located at the upper left hand side of the page.
-Here, you can specify the number of submitted queries to be displayed per page.
+Here, you can select the number of submitted queries to be displayed per page from the dropdown.

 ## Query Summary
 Above the table of submitted queries, a summary of the overall query status is displayed, that provide a a quick overview of query status, enabling you to monitor progress.